When someone takes on the role of caregiver for an older adult, there's often a need to become authorized to act on the loved one's behalf.

 One of the toughest things about caregiving is the need to become authorized to act on another person’s behalf.
 This requires both preparation and understanding of the logistics required to be established as a designated caregiver.
 Since people are living longer, more senior children are becoming caregivers for their parents or those who had similar roles in their life.

-There are several logistics to understand when taking this role – three key areas are legal, financial, and medical:
+There are several logistics to understand when taking on the role as caregiver – three key areas are legal, financial, and medical:

 1. Legal Considerations for Caregivers

 Lawyers want you to have medical and financial powers of attorney for good reason.
 These powers are effective while a loved one is competent and remain in effect if they become incapacitated.
 When these documents are prepared and signed, have an informed conversation with the attorney or paralegal who is assisting you.
 Ask questions and find out what specific authorities the document grants you and what powers it does not.
 Find out what you should do if it needs to be invoked or legitimized.
 Learn if the attorney(s) can be reached in an emergency situation and if a doctor needs to certify incapacitation.

 Knowing where the papers need to be filed, the correct state (if the caregiver and the person receiving care are in different states), and how soon they are processed are important questions too.

 A Power of Attorney can be granted to more than one person on behalf of the person receiving assistance.
 The powers can be limited or all encompassing.
 An example of typical limited powers would be for medical decisions or specific financial access or control.
 Each state has specific laws regarding the creation, use, and limitations of a Power of Attorney document.
 People who live in more than one state or who travel frequently should consider establishing valid documents in multiple states.